brdavs/Soxer/README.markdown

 ==============================

 [Soxer](http://soxer.mutsu.org) is a document/url centric web publishing system.
-It enables the developer to quickly setup, design and deploy any web based project, from quick mockups to complete portals.
+It enables the developer to quickly setup, design and deploy any web based project, from quick mock-ups to complete portals.

 Soxer is distributed under the terms of [GNU General Public License](http://www.gnu.org/licenses/gpl.htm) and is supported by [Formalibre](http://www.formalibre.si).